Jordon Lee (Photo: Whitney Lee)

 The sorrowful and sweet violin from Jake Falby added a great deal of emotion to the songs.
 And Jordon Lee’s sister Whitney Lee was a lovely surprise on the synthesizer, which added a lot more complexity to the songs than I might have anticipated.

-Indeed, the six-member band–two guitars, bass, drum, violin and synth–sounded even more expansive than its ingredients might suggest, even as they crowded onto the Cat’s small back stage.
+Indeed, the six-member band–two guitars, bass, digital pianos, drum, violin and synth–sounded even more expansive than its ingredients might suggest, even as they crowded onto the Cat’s small back stage.
 It will be exciting to see where Lee takes his sound after his debut album, Love’s Crushing Diamond, as he has demonstrated an understanding of how well this mix of instruments can work together.

 DC fuzz pop trio Teen Mom opened for Mutual Benefit.
 None of the three men in the band are underage or mothers, despite their quirky name, but they were full of pleasant, sunny odes to self-awareness, perhaps?
 Their sound was pleasantly buoyant with not enough feedback to really be noisepop and not enough complexity to be psychedelic.